fhiso/sources-and-citations/creators-name.md

 comma to the end ("`, Jr.`").
 This results in the correct *natural version*: "`G. Andrews Moriarty, Jr.`".]

+## Names containing delimiters

+If a name contains a comma as part of its natural lexicography, some of the defaulting rules listed above may yield incorrect results.
+In these cases the explicit forms of those name parts should be included.

+If a name contains another delimiter (`@`, `|`, or `&&`), it *must* be quoted or escaped.  [*Editorial note &mdash;* This mechanism has not yet been determined, but it is anticipated to be added prior to this document being incorporated in a FHISO standard.]

 ## Stylistic recommendations

-[This section gives recommendations on how to format creator's names for maximum interoperability, and are based on best practice in citations.
-They are only guidelines, so may not belong in the main part of the standard.]
+This section gives recommendations on how to use the `CreatorsName` for maximum interoperability.  [*Editorial note &mdash;* These recommendations are based on best practice in citations, but are only guidelines, so may not belong in the main part of the standard.]

 It is *recommended* that if initials or other abbreviations are given, they *should* be be formatted with a period (U+002E) and a space